Coptosoma scutellatum

-Coptosoma scutellatum, the soot sprite, is a species of true bugs belonging to the family Plataspidae, subfamily Plataspinae.
+Coptosoma scutellatum is a species of true bugs belonging to the family Plataspidae, subfamily Plataspinae.

 Description

 Coptosoma scutellatum can reach a size of about 4–5 mm.
 These small true bugs are almost spherical or trapezoidal in shape and shiny deep black, sometimes with green, blue or bronze gloss.
 The side edges of the abdomen are yellow.
 The scutellum covers the abdomen and the tarsus is bipartite.

 Distribution

 This species can be found in most of southern Europe and it is widespread from North Africa to Siberia, China, Korea and Japan.
 In Europe it is missing in the British Isles.

 It is one of the four European species of Coptosoma, most of other being restricted to Asia and Ethiopia.